pyelasticsearch/pyelasticsearch/docs/source/features.rst

 All methods that correspond to ES calls take an arbitrary set of kwargs that can be used to pass query string parameters directly to ES.
-Certain kwargs (called out by the ``@es_kwargs`` decorator) are explicitly recognized as being claimed by ES and will never be trod upon by pyelasticsearch.
+Certain kwargs (called out by the ``@es_kwargs`` decorator) are explicitly recognized as being claimed by ES and will never be trod upon by future versions of pyelasticsearch.
 To avoid conflicts, kwargs not yet so recognized should have "\es_" prepended by the caller. pyelasticsearch will strip off the "\es_" and pass the rest along to ES unscathed.
-Ideally, we'll then add support for those args in a future release.
+Ideally, we'll then add explicit recognition of those args in a future release.

 These "pass-through" kwargs are converted to text as follows: